What is the address of the theater?

 When is payment due?

 Payment or a purchase order is due four weeks before the date of your field trip unless other arrangements have been made with Childsplay.
+If reservation is unpaid by payment deadline, reservation may be released at Childplay’s discretion.

 Do you accept purchase orders?